Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: Problem Formulation

 \section{Problem Formulation}

-To improve temporal reasoning in language models, we define the \textbf{multimodal infilling} task to bridge the logical gaps in sequential data and explicitly guide the vision-language model reasoning process.
-We generate an infilling $\{(v_{i}, t_{i})\}$ given two text-visual sequential pairs $\{(v_{i-1}, t_{i-1}), (v_{i+1}, t_{i+1}) \}$ through generator $g$ using model $M$ (\autoref{eq:1}).
-The best infilling $(v_{i}^{best}, t_{i}^{best})$ is judged using judgement function $j((v_i, t_i))$ (\autoref{eq:2}).
-For a downstream task $T$ measured by performance $p$ (e.g., novelty, consistency, coherence, descriptiveness), we define the optimal infilling $(v_{i}^{opt}, t_{i}^{opt})$ to be $(v_{i}^{best}, t_{i}^{best})$ only when the infilling improves the downstream task performance (\autoref{eq:3}); otherwise, the optimal infilling is \texttt{null}, meaning an infilling is not beneficial. (\autoref{eq:4}).
+To improve temporal reasoning in language models, we define the \textbf{multimodal infilling} task to bridge the logical gaps in sequential data with synthetic multimodal infillings.
+Given two consecutive text-visual pairs $\{(v_{i-1}, t_{i-1}), (v_{i+1}, t_{i+1}) \}$, we generate an infilling $\{(v_{i}, t_{i})\}$ through generator $g$ (e.g., \textsc{VCoT}) using model $M$ (\autoref{eq:1}).
+After we generate multiple such infillings, we select the best $(v_{i}^{best}, t_{i}^{best})$ among the candidates using judgement function $j((v_i, t_i))$ (e.g., \textsc{Clip} similarity) (\autoref{eq:2}).
+In keeping with the training-free formulation of CoT, we limit ourselves to generating and selecting candidate intermediate steps through prompting existing pretrained models.
+For a downstream task $T$ (e.g. visual storytelling, instruction summarization) measured by performance $pe$ (e.g., novelty, consistency, coherence, descriptiveness), $(v_{i}^{best}, t_{i}^{best})$ is an optimal infilling $(v_{i}^{opt}, t_{i}^{opt})$ to be kept if its' addition improves the downstream task performance (\autoref{eq:3}).
+Otherwise, the optimal infilling is redundant or damaging, and it is set to \texttt{null} (\autoref{eq:4}).
+Our \textsc{VCoT} is a method that serves as a generator $g$ and a way to select $(v_{i}^{best}, t_{i}^{best})$, but we leave determining optimality of recursive termination to future work.